amitrajaraman/notes/hs-101/main.md

 </p>

 An outcome is _efficient_ if the economy is getting all it can given the constraints.
 Points on (not inside) the PPF such as A, B, E, F represent efficient outcomes.
 Note that the PPF shows one of the trade-offs we may face.
 It also shows the opportunity cost of one good measured in terms of another good.
-Further note that if we are at, say, F, then the workers who are skilled in car-related areas are also working on computers.
+Further note that if we are at say, F, then the workers who are skilled in car-related areas are also working on computers.
 The PPF usually has this shape and is steeper towards the middle.
 If the technology for something becomes better, then the PPF will expand along the corresponding axis.
 Obviously, it is extremely difficult to get the exact PPF.
 It is the duty of the government to introduce suitable taxes/subsidies to ensure that the outcome is efficient.

 # Lecture 3